One Morning Cafe

-One Morning Cafe (formerly One Morning) is a Philippine television news broadcasting and talk show broadcast by NBN, RPN and IBC on television and RPN Radyo Ronda and Radyo ng Bayan on radio.
-Originally hosted by Veronica Baluyut-Jimenez, Jasmine Romero, Aljo Bendijo, Aryana Lim and Bobby Yan and Zorayda Ruth Andam, it aired from April 9, 2007 to June 29, 2010, replacing The Morning Show and was replaced by The Morning Show.
+One Morning Cafe (formerly One Morning) is a Philippine television news broadcasting and talk show broadcast by NBN 4, RPN 9 and IBC 13 on television and RPN Radyo Ronda and PBS Radyo ng Bayan on radio.
+Originally hosted by Veronica Baluyut-Jimenez, Jasmine Romero, Aljo Bendijo, Aryana Lim and Bobby Yan and Zorayda Ruth Andam, it aired from April 9, 2007 to June 29, 2010, replacing The Morning Show.
 Baluyut-Jimenez, Bendijo, Cutie Del Mar and Oliver Abelleda serves as the final hosts.